nasseef/cs2400/README.md

 #### Configure the Debugger

 the debugger depends on what executable file you set up in the previous step.
+Make sure you open the folder (not the program) where your program resides.
+You need to do these steps for every project you want to debug.
 ##### Mac Setup
 - Click on the debug icon on the left
 - Click on `Run and Debug`